LiamCrough/Week-1-Homework-Fintech-Case-Study/README.md

 * What are some of the core metrics that companies in this domain use to measure success?
 How is your company performing, based on these metrics?

     Companies within this domain measure success primarily through the amount of successful loan repayments made and an overall lack of defaults.
-Furthermore, as a finance company profits are a key metric to be analysed
+Furthermore, as a finance company, profits are a key metric to be analysed.
+In this respect, Borrowell falls short of most other competitors, with areported revenue of roughly 8 million as of 2019.
+It is also unclear how much of this has been reinvested or paid out to the private investors.

 * How is your company performing relative to competitors in the same domain?

-    Whilst Borrowell may not be generating the most income from online neding, its smart AI powered credit score generator has shielded the firm from certain riskier loans.
+    Whilst Borrowell may not be generating the most income from online lending, its smart AI powered credit score generator has shielded the firm from certain riskier loans.
 This is the largest Fintech firm in Canada by way of users,

 ## Recommendations